CyberT33N/extjs-cheat-sheet/README.md

 ## ViewModel
 - The ViewModel coordinates the changes between a Model’s data and the View's presentation of that data using a technique called “data binding”.
+- The ViewModel is a class that manages data specific to the View.
+It allows interested components to bind to it and be updated whenever this data changes.

 <br><br>